Adieu Gary

-Adieu Gary (also known as Goodbye Gary Cooper) is a 2009 French film directed by Nassim Amaouche.
-This is the first feature-film director who was brought over to the International Week of criticism at the 2009 Cannes Film Festival and was awarded the Grand Prix.
+Adieu Gary (also known as Goodbye Gary Cooper) is a 2009 French film directed by Nassim Amaouche in his feature directorial debut.
+It premiered in the Critics' Week section at the 2009 Cannes Film Festival, where it was awarded the Critics' Week Grand Prix.

 Plot

 In the middle of a neglected French suburb, a family and close friends day-dream of life and love.
 In his debut feature writer/director Nassim Amaouche introduces the audience to their world, revealing the ties between the various characters, crafted by a brilliant French-Moroccan ensemble cast that includes Jean-Pierre Bacri, Dominique Reymond, Yasmine Belmadi and Alexandre Bonnin.
 The film evolves around conscientious Francis, his recently liberated ex-con son Samir, neighbour (and Francis' illicit lover) Maria and her imaginative son José - who deals with all this by escaping into a Wild West fantasy world where his father is a heroic cowboy played by Gary Cooper.